Local and local-to-global Principles for zero-cycles on geometrically Kummer $K3$ surfaces: Weak Approximation for zero-cycles

 \begin{rem} The assumption needed on the point $P\in E(\Q)$ is to satisfy a certain local behavior which we review here.
 In \cite[Section 3.2.1]{Gazaki2022weak} we constructed a local decomposition where $P_{\Q_p}$ is the image of the point $P$ under the composition

 $\widehat{P_{\Q_p}}$ is a ``formal point" in the formal group $\widehat{E_{\Q_p}}(\Z_p)/p$ and $\overline{P_{\Q_p}}$ is a point on the special fiber $\overline{E_p}(\F_p)=\overline{E_p}[p]$.
 The desired condition is for $\widehat{E_{\Q_p}}$ to be nontrivial.
 In \cite[Remark 4.8]{Gazaki2022weak}) we wrote an algorithm to check if such a global point exists.
 For small values of the prime $p$ this condition can be checked computationally.
-Such a computation was carried out in the Appendix of \cite{Gazaki2022weak} written by A. Koutsianas and it gave rise to the \autoref{weakevidence} mentioned in the introduction. \end{rem}
+Such a computation was carried out in the Appendix of \cite{Gazaki2022weak} written by A. Koutsianas and it gave rise to the \autoref{weakevidence} mentioned in the introduction.
+Many more examples have been recently constructed in \cite{Wills25}, where there is also a heuristic argument that suggests that the sufficient condition is satisfied by a positive proportion of elliptic curves in each family. \end{rem}